Laptop buying tip

 When purchasing a computer, it is likely that you are going to have a general idea of what you may like in the computer or how you would like to configure the computer.
 Below is a listing of the various components likely to be found in a computer, and recommendations and tips when considering any of the below components.

-A very important consideration for any users that need to have a working laptop on the road or in the air.
-Verify when purchasing a portable computer how long the battery lasts.
-Be cautious, as many manufacturers will indicate a battery usage time but this may be at the lowest possible settings; ensure that the manufacturer clarifies what the standard battery usage life is when using the portable computer in all power modes.
+Determine how long the battery is expected to last under normal use.
+Many manufacturers will indicate a battery usage time but this may be at the lowest possible settings; ensure that the manufacturer clarifies what the standard battery usage life is when using the portable computer in all power modes.

 Complete buying tip information on Flat Panel or LCD solutions can be found on our flat panel buying tips page.

 Drives are sometimes overlooked when considering a portable computer but can be an important consideration.
 Portable computers can come with various drive configurations, for example:

 - One drive bay where the CD-ROM and the Floppy drive are interchangeable.
 For users who utilize the floppy drive often, this may be an issue; however, for other users who do not utilize the floppy, this may be a more appropriate solution as the computer will be lighter and thinner with one drive bay.

 - Two drive bay portable computers have a floppy solution as well as CD-ROM solutions.
 These computers will be a less expensive computer when compared to the other solutions; however, it is the always the heaviest of all the solutions.